Clem Turner: Professional football career

 Turner signed with the Toronto Rifles of the Continental Football League on April 17, 1967.
 He rushed 36 times for 118 yards and two touchdowns during the 1967 season.
 He was also a placekicker while with the Rifles, converting three of five extra points and two of six field goals.

 In early October 1967, Turner was signed by the Hamilton Tiger-Cats of the Canadian Football League as a replacement for the injured Dick Cohee.
 Turner played in three games for the Tiger-Cats, recording 25 carries for 99 yards and one touchdown, and two receptions for 12 yards.
 He was released by Hamilton in late October 1967.

 Turner was selected by the Cincinnati Bengals of the American Football League in the fourth round, with the 83rd overall pick, of the 1969 NFL/AFL draft.
 He played in all 14 games for the Bengals in 1969.
 From 1970 to 1972, he played in 37 games for the Denver Broncos of the National Football League.
 In May 1973, Turner and Jack Gehrke were traded to the Buffalo Bills for an undisclosed draft pick.
 Turner was released by Bills in mid July 1973 for failing a physical.
 Turner finished his AFL/NFL career with totals of 51 games played, two games started, 74 rushing attempts for 270 yards and two touchdowns, 21 receptions for 112 yards and one touchdown, ten kick returns for 171 yards, three fumbles, and one fumble recovery.

 Turner signed with the Southern California Sun of the World Football League (WFL) on March 7, 1974.
 On July 2, 1974, before the start of the 1974 WFL season, he was traded to the Portland Storm for Wes Grant.
-On August 16, 1974, Turner was traded again, this time to the The Hawaiians for Robin Sinclair and Chris Vella.
+On August 16, 1974, Turner was traded again, this time to The Hawaiians for Robin Sinclair and Chris Vella.
 Turner was released on September 15, 1974.
 He ended his single-season WFL career with totals of 59 carries for 278 yards and one touchdown, and 13 catches for 92 yards.